 UK, Soldiers Died in the Great War, 1914-1919 accessible on www.ancestry.co.uk confirms William’s Regimental details and tells us he was born in Buckley, resided in Chester and enlisted in Rhyl.
 His medal card ,also on ‘Ancestry’ details his medals and tells us his first Theatre of War was France and he entered it on 2nd December 1915.

 There is an index card for William Fox in The Flintshire Roll of Honour in The County Record Office at Hawarden.
 (Flintshire WW1 Index Cards F5 Queensferry).
-It gives the address Carew House, Queensferry and the card was signed by Ada Fox, but she did not date the card.
+It gives the address Carew House, Queensferry and the card was signed by Ada Fox.

 William was listed in the Roll of Honour in The County Herald on the 7th April 1916